Understanding Legionella Risks in Your Spa Pool: A Comprehensive Guide

 How to Manage the Risks?

-The HSE guidance outlines several key strategies for managing and controlling the risk from legionella and other infectious agents [9]:
+The HSE guidance presents essential strategies for controlling the risk from legionella and other infectious agents during pool operation [9]:

-• Regular Water Quality Testing: Monitoring pH, disinfectant levels, and bacterial presence through regular testing [2, 12].
+Regular Water Quality Testing: Monitoring pH levels and detecting bacterial presence and maintaining proper disinfectant concentrations by testing the water frequently [2, 12].

 Key Takeaway